dylan7474/ESP8266-VictronHA/README.md

 # ESP8266-VictronHA
-A Victron SmartShunt to Home Assistant interface (over wifi)
+A Victron SmartShunt to Home Assistant interface (over wifi).

+This sketch runs on an ESP8266, reads voltage, current, and state of charge values from a Victron SmartShunt over the serial interface, displays the information on an OLED screen, and publishes the measurements to an MQTT broker for consumption by Home Assistant.

+## Configuration

+Update the network credentials and MQTT broker settings in `config.h` to match your environment before compiling the sketch.

 ## Build